Introduction

 Thats AntiRaid...

 AntiRaid has a customizable permission system that uses both Discord permissions for simplicity and kittycat permissions for more specific requirements.
-For more complex cases, AntiRaid provides support for Lua scripting, which can be used to extend Antiraid with arbitrarily complex permission systems, among other things.
+While AntiRaid does provide some base-line defaults, Lua scripting can be used to augment these defaults and extend Antiraid with arbitrarily complex permission systems, among other things.
+See the templating guide for more information on how to use Lua templates.
+Then, just code away!

 TIP